ADHO/adho-status/README.md

 1. Visit `localhost:1234` in your browser

 ### Static Build
-1. `yarn build` for a development build, `yarn build:production` for a production build (with sourcemaps)
+1. `yarn build` for a development build (with sourcemaps), `yarn build:production` for a production build
 1. Visit `dist/` using an http server

 ## Linting and Testing